Learn to Diagnose and Fix the Codes Behind the Check Engine Light

 You can turn off the check engine light by clearing the code with a scan tool.
 If no parts were diagnosed or fixed, it will reappear.

 Do I Need to Reset the Check Engine Light after a Repair?

 After the problem has been diagnosed and the repair has been completed, then you can clear the code, which will turn off the check engine light.
 It will also turn off on its own after a number of engine warm-up cycles without the problem occurring.
 The number of warm-up cycles will depend on the year, make and model of the vehicle.
 It can require as many as 50 cycles on some vehicles.

 If There Is Still a Problem, How Soon Will the Check Engine Light Return?

 The vehicle should not throw a check engine light if the problem was fixed.
 If the light returns, the wrong part may have been installed or the part installed might require a readiness test.

 What Is Readiness Status?

-Readiness monitors will perform different tests the computer performs to confirm the part is working properly.
+Monitors within the vehicle computer will perform tests to confirm the engine systems are all working properly.
 If the part fails to pass these tests, the check engine light will return.